Massachusetts Drunk Driving Attorney

 • License suspended for 10 years, work/education hardship considered in 5 years; general hardship in 8 years

 Everything about a 3rd offense applies to a 4th, 5th or subsequent drunk driving charge.
 Even a small chance of winning the case is worth the risk, since it is probably your only chance to avoid jail time.
+You need to consider fighting your case at trial in almost all cases.

 • Jail: Not less than 2 1/2 years (24 mos. minimum mandatory), not more than 5 years (felony status)